 This option specifies the operating mode for serial port 2.
 This option will not appear if the Onboard Serial Port2 option is set to Disabled, or is set to Auto and your system does not have an onboard serial port 2.
 The settings are Normal, Sharp-IR, IrDA, and Consumer.
-(EXPLAIN)

-IR Duplex Mode
+IR Transmission Mode

 This option specifies the infrared transmission method.
 This option will not appear if the Serial Port2 Mode option is set to Normal.
 The settings are Full or Half.
-There is no default setting.